Rockylars/Wulfram/docs/challenges/The Witching Hour/items/passive/orbs/Orb of True Knowledge/idea.md

 - Increases Mom's health.
   - Causes the screen to shake a few seconds after picking it up with a distant Mom laugh.
 - Always spawns in the Ultra secret room.
-  - Gets replaced by a [Familiar Orb of True Knowledge](/docs/challenges/The%20Witching%20Hour/items/passive/orbs/Familiar%20Orb%20of%20True%20Knowledge/idea.md) in future runs for this specific spell orb.
+  - Gets replaced by a [Familiar Orb of True Knowledge](/docs/challenges/The%20Witching%20Hour/items/passive/orbs/Familiar%20Orb%20of%20True%20Knowledge/idea.md) if all were collected.
 - Does not spawn outside the challenge.

 ---